-Furthermore, my very industrious and not so sweet but wise mother imparted me the principles of learning what to prioritize in life.
-When I was a kid she never failed to wake us up as early as 5 o’clock in the morning and if we won’t do so, she will grab something to hit our roof to create a very annoying noise, until we’ll have no choice but to just get up.
+Furthermore, my very industrious and not so sweet but wise mother imparted me the principles of learning what to prioritise in life.
+When I was a kid, she never failed to wake us up as early as 5 o’clock in the morning, and if we don’t do so, she will grab something to hit our roof to create a very annoying noise, until we have no choice but to just get up.

-Now, I realized what I learned during my younger years have really molded me to be a better woman.
+Now, I realised what I learned during my younger years have indeed moulded me to be a better woman.

-As a concerned citizen, I would like to give this unsolicited advice to all the parents that might have the chance to read this post, “always train your children in a way that when they grow up they will never depart from it”.
-I often heard most generations these days, blaming their parents for being so irresponsible – not merely because they were not provided with the material things they need but because they were not nurtured with words of wisdom they essentially needed.
+As a concerned citizen, I would like to give this unsolicited advice to all the parents that might have the chance to read this post, “always train your children in a way that when they grow up, they will never depart from it”.
+I often heard most generations these days, blaming their parents for being so irresponsible – not merely because they were not provided with the material things but because they were not nurtured with words of wisdom they essentially required.

-My siblings and I weren’t raised having much in terms of material things, but I can tell that we have moral values.
-At my age, when my mother tells me to do one favor for her, I immediately do it because I know that is the right thing to do, and that, there is no way I can repay my mother for giving birth to me and for raising me well.
+My siblings and I weren’t raised having much regarding material things, but I can tell that we have moral values.
+At my age, when my mother tells me to do one favour for her, I immediately do it because I know that is the right thing to do, and that, there is no way I can repay my mother for giving birth to me and for raising me well.

-The time parents invest nurturing the heart and mind of their children will definitely go a long way and they will spread that among other people they come across with.
-Good values are contagious; please let us not prevent the young generations to share what is good and remarkable.
+The time parents invest nurturing the heart and mind of their children will definitely go a long way, and they will spread that among other people they come across with.
+Ethical values are contagious; please let us not prevent the young generations to share what is right and remarkable.